Hyland Behavioral Health Center

 What is it?

-Intensive outpatient is highly structured and group therapy based care.
-Patients attend programs 2 to 5 times per week.
-Morning, afternoon, and evening sessions are available.
+Intensive outpatient is highly structured and group-therapy-based care.
+Patients attend programs two to five times per week.
+Morning, afternoon and evening sessions are available.

 Who is it for?